waseemRIT/waseemRIT/README.md

 VP of the Cyber Security club at RIT-Dubai.
 Looking for Co-OP in the field of Cloud &/or CyberSecurity to enhance my Skills!</div>

 - 🌱 I’m currently studying for AWS Cloud Practitioner
+- 📫 How to reach me **realwaseemqaffaf@gmial.com**

 <br/>